illyge/ml-zoomcamp-midterm-project/README.md

 - run service locally:
   - `bentoml serve service.py:svc`
   - open http://localhost:3000 to access web UI for the API

-## Some results and conclusions

-- The best performance was shown by Naive Bayes and Random Forest Classifier.
-The F1 score on the test data was ~0.72
-- New engineered features (e.g. url or hashtag count, text length, etc) while showing good correlation with the target, didn't add much to the performance of the model.
-Probably the reason is that this information was immanently added with frequency and polynomialization

 ## Examples of usage: